infr/falldetector-public/thesis.md

 #### Challenges in backgrounding

 As mentioned earlier the biggest challenges in backgrounding would be *illumination*, *dynamic background*, *shadows* and *video noise*.
 One of the challenges is that the RGB color space is sensitive to illumination changes.
 For this reason SOBS uses the HSV color space and SACON normalized color space.
 CodeBook separates color distortion and brightness distortion with a color model.
+Rapid illumination changes can occur when someone turn on a light or sunlight is blocked by some clouds.
 KDE combines a short and long term background model to handle rapid illumination changes.
 (Xu et al. 2016)

 Usually every video feed has noise.
 The source of this noise can be e.g. sensor noise, compression artifacts or camera shaking.
 One technique to minimize the effects of noise is to adapt a Gaussian or median filter to the video stream.
 Another technique is to construct the background model from noisy pixel values so that the model will automatically adapt to noise.
 Vibe uses this method to construct the background model.
 Robust backgrounding methods should be able to cope with noise disturbance.
 (Xu et al. 2016)